FogosPT/fogosmobile/CONTRIBUTING.md

 ## Setup and run project

-This app is built with Flutter and Dart 2, follwing Redux's design Pattern.
+This app is built with Flutter version 3.19.5 and with Flutter Bloc as its state management of choice, we are pushing also a Feature First Architecture.

 Make sure you have installed Flutter following [these instructions](https://flutter.io/get-started/install/).